egecnr/CloudDatabaseOrderProducts/README.md

-# CloudMobileMinor -> Student number : 641716   Student name : Egehan Cinarli
+# CloudMobileMinor ->

+Student number : 641716

+Student name : Egehan Cinarli

+Chosen assignment: Online Store

 I have used a loosely coupled architecture that we have used in our project to increase performance.I have reused some of the util classes and some blob methods.